nsnam/ns-3-dev-git/src/sixlowpan/doc/sixlowpan.rst

 * OmitUdpChecksum (boolean, default true), used to activate UDP checksum compression in IPHC.
 * FragmentReassemblyListSize (integer, default 0), indicating the number of packets that can be reassembled at the same time.
 If the limit is reached, the oldest packet is discarded.
 Zero means infinite.
 * FragmentExpirationTimeout (Time, default 60 seconds), being the timeout to wait for further fragments before discarding a partial packet.
 * CompressionThreshold (unsigned 32 bits integer, default 0), minimum compressed payload size.
-* ForceEtherType (boolean, default false), and
+* ForceEtherType (boolean, default false).
 * EtherType (unsigned 16 bits integer, default 0xFFFF), to force a particular L2 EtherType.
+* UseMeshUnder (boolean, default false), it enables mesh-under flood routing.
+* MeshUnderRadius (unsigned 8 bits integer, default 10), the maximum number of hops that a packet will be forwarded.
+* MeshCacheLength (unsigned 16 bits integer, default 10), the length of the cache for each source.
+* MeshUnderJitter (ns3::UniformRandomVariable[Min=0.0|Max=10.0]), the jitter in ms a node uses to forward mesh-under packets - used to prevent collisions.

 The CompressionThreshold attribute is similar to Contiki's SICSLOWPAN_CONF_MIN_MAC_PAYLOAD option.
 If a compressed packet size is less than the threshold, the uncompressed version is used (plus one byte for the correct dispatch header).
 This option is useful when a MAC requires a minimum frame size (e.g., ContikiMAC) and the compression would violate the requirement.

 The last two attributes are needed to use the module with a NetDevice other than 802.15.4, as neither IANA or IEEE did reserve an EtherType for 6LoWPAN.
 As a consequence there might be a conflict with the L2 multiplexer/demultiplexer which is based on EtherType.
 The default value is 0xFFFF, which is reserved by IEEE (see [IANA802]_ and [Ethertype]_).
 The default module behaviour is to not change the EtherType, however this would not work with any NetDevice actually understanding and using the EtherType.